 AWI is an active partner of the International Ocean Noise Coalition, an alliance of over 150 groups working for international regulation of ocean noise.
 With representatives on every continent, IONC was created to establish a global approach to combating human-generated ocean noise.
 Since 2005, AWI has been working with IONC at the United Nations and in other international forums to raise awareness about the issue and ultimately to advocate for ways to address the problem.

 Although noise is a recognized form of pollution, sources of noise in the marine environment are not regulated at an international level.
-In the past half-decade international institutions have begun to recognize the threat it poses to marine life and have been calling for precautions in the creation of anthropogenic ocean noise.
+In the past half-decade international institutions have begun to recognize the threat it poses to marine wildlife and have been calling for precautions in the creation of anthropogenic ocean noise.

 The following international bodies and agreements address anthroprogenic ocean noise.